BAIN MUSC 525

 Return to: MUSC 525

-Post-tonal music theory (Straus 2016) invokes a wide variety of basic mathematical concepts – especially concepts from discrete mathematics (e.g., number theory, set theory, combinatorics, and graph theory).
+Post-tonal theory (Straus 2016) invokes a variety of basic mathematical concepts, especially concepts from discrete mathematics (e.g., number theory, set theory, combinatorics, and graph theory).
 Concepts from algebra, abstract algebra (especially group theory) and geometry have also played a significant role in its development.
-For a historical overview of the development of pitch-class set theory, see Schuijer 2008.
-Recently, the emerging field of mathematical music theory (e.g., see the Journal of Music and Mathematics) has invoked an even wider array of mathematical concepts to model musical objects, entities, operations, relations, and spaces.
+What is more, the emerging field of mathematical music theory is constantly expanding the repertoire of mathematical approaches that are used to understand musical objects, entities, operations, relations, and spaces (e.g., see the Journal of Music and Mathematics).
+For a historical overview of the development of pitch-class set theory, I recommend Babbitt 2003 and Schuijer 2008.
+For a historical overview of twelve-tone theory, I recommend Morris 2007.

-Below you will find links to online definitions of mathematical concepts we will encounter this semester.
+Below you will find links to online definitions of the mathematical concepts we will encounter this semester.

 Wolfram's MathWorld {MW} provides authoritative definitions of mathematical terms.
 Wikipedia {WP} provides highly visual starting points for additional learning and discovery.
-You will also find links to Wolfram Alpha (and other Web-based apps) that allow you to interactively explore selected calculations.
-Many of these calculations (e.g, a mod n, n factorial, and n choose k) may be performed using Google Calculator.
-For a more powerful calculator, see Desmos.
+You will also find links to Wolfram Alpha (and other Web-based apps) that allow you to interactively perform calculations.
+Most of the calculations we need to perform (e.g, a mod n, n factorial, n choose k, etc.) may be quickly performed using Google Calculator.
+For a more powerful online calculator, see Desmos.

 Keywords: